AliSoftware/OHAutoNIBi18n/README.md

 > Note that you can use strings starting with a "." in your XIB (like ".Lorem ipsum dolor sit amet" to avoid warnings on those strings when `OHAutoNIBi18n_DEBUG` is set.
 This is useful for your strings you use only as layout helpers (dummy strings to help you see your label in your XIB, which is easier than an empty label to help you position it), like for a `UILabel` in a custom `UITableViewCell` for which you don't want those warnings, knowing that you will override its text by code anyway.

+# How it works

+This class uses method swizzling to intercept the calls to awakeFromNib and automatically localize any objet created/extracted from a XIB file by the runtime.
+The method swizzling is done automatically when your application is loaded in memory, so you don't even to add code to install this: the only presence of the OHAutoNIBi18n.m file in your project make everything magic!

-# Comparison with Xcode 4.5's "Base Localization"
+### Comparison with Xcode 4.5's "Base Localization"

 Starting with Xcode 4.5, you can use the "Base Localisation" (see [Apple Tutorial: Internationalize your application](https://developer.apple.com/library/ios/referencelibrary/GettingStarted/RoadMapiOS/chapters/InternationalizeYourApp/InternationalizeYourApp/InternationalizeYourApp.html)).